1. Algorithm AT&T Bell Labs

 OpenQASM 3.0

-Major revision to the quantum assembly standard.
+Major revision to the quantum assembly standard, first published as a draft specification in 2020 and finalized in 2021.
 Adds classical control flow, real-time feedback, timing control, and subroutines - enabling dynamic circuits.

 17. Platform Amazon Web Services